Becky Watherston

 How do I choose the right counsellor for me? and other FAQ’s

 • There are so many to choose from it is hard!
-As the client you should feel empowered to email, message or speak to a variety of counsellors to get the right one for you.
+As the client you should feel empowered to email, message or speak to a variety of counsellors to find the right one for you.
 It is really important that you like the counsellor you work with and feel comfortable.
 There’s nothing wrong with sending an email and then not following up when you hear back.
+I recommend a free consultation or meeting in order to get a good understanding of how you will work with a counsellor.
 So, I encourage you to explore a few possibilities and when you feel comfortable, go for it!

 • There are a huge variety of counselling models, it is no wonder it is so hard to know what you are looking for.